-Failure to comply fully and timely with conditions or obligations attached to a clearance decision will expose the parties to serious negative consequences: (i) all legal acts relating to the transaction are null and void insofar as they contravene the Authority's decision; and (ii) parties are subject to fines up to 10% of the previous year's turnover for each of the undertakings taking part in the infringement.
+Failure to comply fully and timely with conditions or obligations attached to a clearance decision will expose the parties to serious negative consequences: (i) all legal acts relating to the transaction are null and void insofar as they contravene the Authority's decision; and (ii) parties are subject to fines up to 10% of the previous year's turnover for each of the undertakings taking part in the infringement (or up to 10% of annual income, in the case of individuals).
 The Authority enjoys broad investigatory powers in this respect, as the procedural rules for enforcement against anticompetitive practices are applicable.